zampierilucas/TCC-Lucas-Zampieri/README.md

-# KCBench Compilation Test Script
+# TCC Test scripts and data

 This script automates the process of running compilation tests of [KCBench](git@gitlab.com:knurd42/kcbench.git) on various architectures, including X86-64, arm64, riscv, and powerpc.
 It also provides instruction on how to setup containerized and virtualized envieronments.
 The script generates detailed compilation results and stores them in log files with timestamps for reference.